Here at S.I.B.S., we support you in your role as a brother or sister, but moreover, we support you as an individual.

 S.I.B.S.
-(Supporting Illinois Brothers & Sisters) is the official Illinois chapter of the national Sibling Leadership Network (SLN).
-Our mission is to provide support to siblings of people with disabilities in Illinois by connecting them with information, networking opportunities, and resources in order to enhance the quality of life for their entire family.
+(Supporting Illinois Brothers & Sisters) is the official Illinois chapter of the Sibling Leadership Network (SLN), supporting siblings across the lifespan.
+Locally, our mission is to provide support to siblings of people with disabilities in Illinois by connecting them with information, networking opportunities, and resources in order to enhance the quality of life for their entire family.

 Providing Vital Information and Practical Education

 We are proud to provide siblings with the resources they need to thrive across the lifespan.
 We offer workshops and helpful information on topics such as future planning, navigating the service system in Illinois, and understanding our own needs as siblings.
 We also educate agencies, parents, and the public on the unique needs of siblings and the importance of sibling support.
 Our vision is one of partnership; we work together with self-advocates, family members, and service providers to better serve the community.

 For example, we are grateful to work in close partnership with The Sibling Support Project in connecting young siblings with Sibshops, which are peer gatherings that give kids a chance to meet other siblings like them in a recreational, nonjudgmental setting.
 We are happy to provide a list of Illinois Sibshops and other support programs as well as help others link up to the Sibling Support Project in order to receive training in the Sibshop model.
 Each time we are able to sponsor a Sibshop workshop training, it allows more individuals to become facilitators, taking the Sibshop model into their local communities.
 And as a result, more families receive much-needed support.

 We are committed to letting siblings know that they are not alone in their struggles and joys.
 As such, we facilitate local gatherings throughout the year, offering opportunities for siblings of all ages to connect.